AMERICAN COLLEGE OF FORENSIC PSYCHOLOGY

 College Advisory Board

-Michael F Elterman, Ph.D., Vancouver, Canada * R. Edward Geiselman, Ph.D., Professor of Psychology, University of California, Los Angeles * Allan R. Gerson, Ph.D., Encino, California * Robert L. Halon, Ph.D., Clinical and Forensic Psychology, San Luis Obispo, California * Kristine M. Jacquin, Ph.D., Santa Barbara, CA * Albert J. Kastl, Ph.D., Forensic Psychology, Santa Rosa, California * William K. Marek, Ph.D., Dublin, California * Valerie R. McClain, Psy.D., Tampa, Florida * Leon Morris, Ed.D., Wichita Falls Psychiatric Center, Texas * John W. Podboy, Ph.D., Forensic Psychology, Kenwood, California * Nancy Van Couvering, Ph.D., Clinical and Forensic Psychology, El Cerrito, California * Donna M. Veraldi, Ph.D., Clinical and Forensic Psychology, Billings, Montana * John H. White, Ph.D., Richard Stockton College of New Jersey * Marc L. Zimmermann, Ph.D., Forensic Psychology, Baton Rouge, Louisiana
+Michael F. Elterman, Ph.D., Private Practice, Clinical and Forensic Psychology, Vancouver, British Columbia, Canada * R. Edward Geiselman, Ph.D., Professor of Psychology, Emeritus, University of California-Los Angeles; Consulting Psychologist * Allan Gerson, Ph.D., West Los Angeles VA PTSD Clinic; Private Practice, Encino, California * Robert L. Halon, Ph.D., Private Practice, Clinical and Forensic Psychology, San Luis Obispo, California * Kristine M. Jacquin, Ph.D., Professor of Psychology and Dean, Fielding Graduate University; Consulting Practice focusing on forensic and neuropsychological evaluations, Santa Barbara, California * Albert J. Kastl, Ph.D., Private Practice, Clinical and Forensic Psychology, Santa Rosa, California * William K. Marek, Ph.D., Adjunct Professor, California State University-East Bay; Private Practice, San Ramon, California * Valerie R. McClain, Psy.D., Private Practice, specializing in neuropsychology and forensic psychology, Tampa, Florida * Leon Morris, Ed.D., Private Practice, Clinical and Forensic Psychology, Wichita Falls, Texas * John W. Podboy, Ph.D., Private Practice, Clinical and Forensic Psychology, Kenwood, California * Nancy Van Couvering, Ph.D., Private Practice, Berkeley, California * Donna M. Veraldi, Ph.D., Private Practice, Billings, Montana * John H. White, Ph.D., Professor of Psychology, Stockton University, Galloway, New Jersey; Private Practice * Marc L. Zimmermann, Ph.D., Private Practice, Clinical and Forensic Psychology, Baton Rouge, Louisiana

 COMMENTS FROM MEMBERS OF THE COLLEGE